allisonkyeh/allisonkyeh.github.io/_pages/about.md

 <br>

 Hello!
 My name is Allison Yeh.
-I am currently a lead artist and technical artist at Fractal Labs, with the ability to jump from art to code and everything in between.
+I am currently a rendering technical artist at Riot Games, with the ability to jump from art to code and everything in between.
 <!--<a href="https://tenderclaws.com/">Tender Claws</a>-->

 I love crafting immersive, interactive experiences, finding new ways to tell stories that'll tug at your heartstrings and play games with your brain.
 I have tons of fun experimenting with stylized graphics, shaders, VFX, lighting, and polishing every pixel in engine!